DeathFishAtEase/Ares-docs/bugfixes/type2/occupierhouses.rst

 Breaking alliances is not supported.
 You have to ensure that alliances involving player-controlled houses when there are occupiers are persistent.

-.. note: This setting will be made optional in a future release.
+.. note:: This setting will be made optional in a future release.

 .. versionadded:: 3.0